Willy-Kimura/WindowsThemeListener/README.md

 ## Windows Theming Explainer

-By default, Windows uses the term **modes** or better yet themes which can be set at either the application level or the system level.
+Windows provides two standard theme modes which can be applied at either the *application* level or *system* level.

 *Let's see what each option does:*